- Jurisdiction UK

 Speed and Performance

 We test VPN speeds using a scientific, server-based speed test system.
-This allows us to test various VPN servers three times a day - to get accurate, up to date results about the performance of those VPNs.
+This allows us to test various VPN servers three times a day to get accurate, up to date results.

 |IPv6 leak detected?|